 The exFAT file system handles large files, such as those used for audio and video media.
 It allows efficient storage and seamless data portability between desktop PCs and consumer electronic devices, enabling easy interchange between the two.

 Inheriting its base from FAT32, another Microsoft file system, exFAT can be implemented with minimal effort.
-Companies (TexFAT) to assist with transaction-safe operations. exFAT has been included in Windows operating systems since Windows Vista SP1.
+Companies can also choose to add transaction support to their exFAT implementation (TexFAT) to assist with transaction-safe operations. exFAT has been included in Windows operating systems since Windows Vista SP1.

 Enables virtually unlimited card storage